Click Here to Search Psychotherapy Providers in Your Area

 - Learn coping techniques and problem-solving skills so that you can regain a sense of control in your life.

 LifeStance Health is proud to employ some of the most compassionate and qualified mental health professionals practicing today.
 Our licensed psychotherapy providers come from a variety of educational backgrounds, and are all licensed to provide clinical therapy in their particular state.

 It is interesting to note that “therapist” is not an official title like doctor or attorney.
 Instead, it’s a catch-all term that includes many kinds of licensed professionals.
 Depending on who you choose, your therapist could be a:

 - Licensed Professional Counselor

 - Licensed Clinical Social Worker

 - Licensed Clinical Professional Counselor

 While the letters after their names are different, our therapists share a common goal: to help our patients overcome their mental and emotional challenges so they can thrive.

-LifeStance Health specializes in Psychotherapy with over 700 locations in 34 states.
+LifeStance Health specializes in Psychotherapy with multiple locations in 33 states.
+Services vary by location.